We loved sending messages to Mary, and we know a lot of her friends did, too.

 First, I have to add your phone number to the list of allowed numbers; messages sent from a phone not on the list are ignored.
 Along with your number, please provide the name you want the messages to show up as (your phone number will never be published online, of course).
 The name I entered for my phone number is “Dad”. :-)

-Once that’s set up, anything you send to this new, special phone number (it is not Mary’s old phone number) will be posted to this website, and from here, auto-posted as a tweet to the @WeMissUMary Twitter account.
-This is a public feed, visible to the world, so don’t send anything you aren’t comfortable being public.
+Once that’s set up, anything you send to this new, special phone number (it is not Mary’s old phone number) will be posted to this website, and from here, auto-posted to Bluesky, Mastodon (enter your own Mastodon ID on this page to follow there), and Twitter.
+These are public feeds, visible to the world, so don’t send anything you aren’t comfortable being public.
 We reserve the right to remove your posts or your access to this site if necessary.
-(Cursing is okay; abuse or other kinds of grossness is not.
-We would warn anyone before we ban them.)

 The rule of thumb for being added to the list is: if you messaged directly with Mary with any regularity, we’ll add you to the list.
 What platform you messaged with her doesn’t matter: texts, Twitter, Discord, Snapchat, whatever.
 They’re texts here because a phone is something pretty much everyone has, with no other apps or signups needed.